-From Petaluma we cut across to Napa, not the most exciting stretch, but the road does cut through some stunning hillsides filled with vineyards.
-If you like the grape, this is the place to make a few pit-stops and stock up.
+From Petaluma, we cut across to Napa, not the most exciting stretch, but the road does cut through some stunning hillsides filled with vineyards.
+If you like the grape, this is the place to make a few pit stops and stock up.
 From Napa head out on Route 121 and then 128 out to Lake Berryessa and Winters.
-A great road on the bike, lots of great twisties to blitz around, guaranteed big grins.
+A great road on the bike, with lots of great twisties to blitz around, guaranteed big grins.
 If you prefer the grain to the grape, then pop by the Berryessa Brewing Co. in Winters.

 San Francisco Motorcycle Route through the best Tourist Spots

 This route begins at Eagle Rider San Francisco motorcycle rental garage, then meanders around some interesting tourist spots in San Fran where you can shoot some cool photos.
 First the super steep snaking Lombard Street, then up to Fisherman’s Wharf where you’ll find plenty of cafes and bars.
 Next, follow the Marina drive to the Golden Gate Bridge – no visit to San Fran would be complete without a quick cruise over this bridge!
 The route pinpoints some key viewpoints to grab some snaps of the bridge and Alcatraz Island in the Bay.